 The Community Bulletin Board That Shaped a Movement

-The medium was perfectly suited to the movement’s needs:
+The medium fit the movement’s needs perfectly.

 Michael Baisden’s 2007 radio campaign on the Jena Six case produced a march of 20,000 people in a Louisiana town with a population of just 3,000.
 His voter registration drives generated hundreds of thousands of new registrations in a single cycle.